Permian–Triassic extinction event: Marine ecosystems

 Microbial reefs were common across shallow seas for a short time during the earliest Triassic, predominating in low latitudes while being rarer in higher latitudes, occurring both in anoxic and oxic waters.
 Polybessurus-like microfossils often dominated these earliest Triassic microbialites.
 Microbial-metazoan reefs appeared very early in the Early Triassic; and they dominated many surviving communities across the recovery from the mass extinction.
 Microbialite deposits appear to have declined in the early Griesbachian synchronously with a significant sea level drop that occurred then.
 Metazoan-built reefs reemerged during the Olenekian, mainly being composed of sponge biostrome and bivalve buildups.
 Keratinous sponges were particularly noteworthy in their integral importance to Early Triassic microbial-metazoan reef communities, and they helped to create stability in heavily damaged ecosystems during early phases of biotic recovery.
 "Tubiphytes"-dominated reefs appeared at the end of the Olenekian, representing the earliest platform-margin reefs of the Triassic, though they did not become abundant until the late Anisian, when reefs' species richness increased.
-The first scleractinian corals appear in the late Anisian as well, although they would not become the dominant reef builders until the end of the Triassic period.
+The first scleractinian corals also appear in the late Anisian, although they would not become the dominant reef builders until the end of the Triassic period.
 Bryozoans, after sponges, were the most numerous organisms in Tethyan reefs during the Anisian.
 Metazoan reefs became common again during the Anisian because the oceans cooled down then from their overheated state during the Early Triassic.
 Biodiversity amongst metazoan reefs did not recover until well into the Anisian, millions of years after non-reef ecosystems recovered their diversity.
 Microbially induced sedimentary structures (MISS) from the earliest Triassic have been found to be associated with abundant opportunistic bivalves and vertical burrows, and it is likely that post-extinction microbial mats played a vital, indispensable role in the survival and recovery of various bioturbating organisms.
 The microbialite refuge hypothesis has been criticised as reflecting a taphonomic bias due to the greater preservation potential of microbialite deposits, however, rather than a genuine phenomenon.

 Ichnoconoses show that marine ecosystems recovered to pre-extinction levels of ecological complexity by the late Olenekian.
 Anisian ichnoconoses show slightly lower diversity than Spathian ichnoconoses, although this was likely a taphonomic consequence of increased and deeper bioturbation erasing evidence of shallower bioturbation.

-Ichnological evidence suggests that recovery and recolonization of marine environments may have taken place by way of outward dispersal from refugia that suffered relatively mild perturbations and whose local biota were less strongly affected by the mass extinction compared to the rest of the world's oceans.
+Ichnological evidence suggests that recovery and recolonization of marine environments may have occurred through outward dispersal from refugia that experienced relatively mild perturbations and whose local biota were less strongly affected by the mass extinction than those in the rest of the world's oceans.
 Although complex bioturbation patterns were rare in the Early Triassic, likely reflecting the inhospitability of many shallow water environments in the extinction's wake, complex ecosystem engineering managed to persist locally in some places, and may have spread from there after harsh conditions across the global ocean were ameliorated over time.
 Wave-dominated shoreface settings (WDSS) are believed to have served as refugium environments because they appear to have been unusually diverse in the mass extinction's aftermath.